ripienaar/piper/README.md

 ## Multi Producer to Load shared grouped Consumers

-To demonstrate the load shared group we can resize a set of images across 2 shells, more useful utilities would be to fetch images from a s3 bucket and put smaller ones back, the requests would just be the file names or urls, but lets keep it simple:
+To demonstrate the load shared group we can resize a set of png images across 2 shells, more useful utilities would be to fetch images from a s3 bucket and put smaller ones back, the requests would just be the file names or urls, but lets keep it simple:

 On one shell run this: